rsafier/Turnbase/Turnbase.Server/GameEngineDesignAndPlan.md

 ## Progress Notes

-- **Current Phase**: Phase 4 - Engine Enhancements and Polish
+- **Current Phase**: Phase 3 - TDD for Battleship-Style Game (Complex Game)
 - **Next Steps**:
-  1. Implement error handling and logging across the application.
+  1. Debug and fix the failing integration tests for Battleship (`Attack_ValidAttack_ReceivesAttackResultEvent` and `JoinRoom_PlayersJoinRoom_ReceivesPlayerJoinedEvent`).
-  2. Optimize performance for SignalR message frequency and asynchronous operations.
+  2. Investigate potential issues with SignalR event delivery timing or test setup.
-- **Updates**: Phase 4 has started with player authentication and room management completed.
-Integration tests have been updated to reflect authentication changes.
+- **Updates**: Integration tests for Battleship are still in progress with two failing tests due to timeouts.
+Focus is on resolving these issues before moving to Phase 4 enhancements.

 ## Conclusion